you-zhou/notes/dev.md

 * sets don't support index operations.
 * implement `.__getitem__` method if a self-defined class needs to support index operations.

 Remember that in Python indices start at 0.
 If you want to pull out the first item you reference it by 0, not 1.
-This is called zero-based indexing.
+This is called ==zero-based indexing==.

 > Guido van Rossum, the creator of Python, tweeted to explain how to understand negative index values:
 [The] proper way to think of [negative indexing] is to reinterpret a[-X] as a[len(a)-X]
 @gvanrossum

+Python uses the half-open interval convention.
+The list goes up to but does not include the end index.

 ### set
 Unordered collection that cannot contain duplicates.